AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## Cons
+- It can sometimes be harder to fit as many parts this way.
 - ~~Rear seams don't always align nicely on rounded corners.~~
     - **UPDATE: The newer versions of SS seem to have improved this quite a bit!**
     - ![](Images/ScatteredSeam-2.png)